suzano-digital/suzano-digital/test.md

 - Use the programming language of your choice .
 (But we love Python, just a tip , i'm kidding it's up to you :D )
 - Use the libraries that are already built to make your work easier (remember in the end of the day what is important is the job done)
-- Use a database to store the data in tables format
+- Use a database to store the data in tables format(dont use SQLlite)